This report details another successful and enjoyable year (2015) of orienteering for FVO.

 Investing any income back into the Club for long term success and benefit of members

 Finally, I would like to personally thank the committee for their hard work, and our members for their continued input and energy throughout the year.
+Thank you to Gareth for 5 years as treasurer who will be stepping down this year.

 - All change at the top table